alphagov/registers-tech-docs/source/documentation/using_the_api/linked_registers.md

 ## Linked registers

 Registers can be linked by CURIEs and foreign keys.
-CURIEs are the newest and preferred mechanism, and all new registers will only use CURIEs.
+CURIEs are the preferred mechanism, and all new registers will only use CURIEs.

 ### CURIEs